 Another 94% of the surveyed businesses felt the pre-packaged software they’d used previously was inflexible and unable to fit their needs.

 FileMaker talked to citizen developers and found that 93% felt their custom apps removed or reduced inefficient tasks from their queue.
 Of those same developers, 73% reported the custom apps they built had returned a positive ROI.

 What Can You Build With Low-Code App Development Platforms?

 The low-code platform is great for simple implementations.
 However, there are a few critical types of applications that low-code app builders excel at making.
 They are broken down into four categories.

 New technologies like AI (Artificial Intelligence), IoT (Internet of Things), and blockchain, are exciting fields to try out.
 Here, low-code apps can bring these technologies to business users and make their work easier.

 Migration apps are low-code apps that are designed to port and move data and users from a legacy system to a newer, cloud-based system.
 Data can move seamlessly across apps without the need for humans to get involved.

 These are the most common low-code solutions and utilities designed to make work easier for business users.
 It’s also where workflow and process improvement apps fall into place since they automate manual processes and ensure higher accuracy of processed data.

 Customer engagement apps are used to improve the experience the customer has with the product or organization.
 They can be UI frameworks, widgets, and more.
 Since these are meant to be customer-visible, you will have an option of visually changing app designs and colors to match your organization.

-Kissflow aims to automate workflows and remove paper from companies entirely, using easy-to-use and efficient tools for higher operational efficiency.
-If you’re looking for a low-code app development platform to make the lives of your staff easier, try Kissflow for free now.
+Kissflow's citizen development platform aims to automate workflows and remove the paper from companies entirely, using easy-to-use and efficient tools for higher operational efficiency.
+If you’re looking for a no-code work platform to make the lives of your staff easier, try Kissflow.